parallelscore/Team-recognition/Kayode_Taiwo/README.md

 ## Technical notes

 The way to use detectron2 is to create your project in the projects folder of a detectron2 repository.
 This is why you find deep_sort in the projects folder of the detectron2 repository here.
 That is how detectron2 recommends it be used as a library.

+## Questions and Support

+Please kindly email me at kay_taylor@outlook.com for any questions.
+I shall look forward to hearing from you.